batuhangonenc/solutions-for-cs/README.md

 - datatype top (), gives the data at the node in top.

+- void delete_at ( const int& pos ), removes the node in position from list.

 #### Queue(FIFO) Methods

 - void erase (), frees all the memory using by it.

 - void print (), prints queue by front to back.

-- void push ( dt arg ), add a new node with 'arg' to queue.
+- void push ( const datatype& arg ), add a new node with 'arg' to queue.

 - void pop (), removes next node from queue.

-- void swap ( int pos1, int pos2 ), assign the data in pos1 to pos2, and pos2 to pos1.
+- void swap ( const int& pos1, const int& pos2 ), assign the data in pos1 to pos2, and pos2 to pos1.

 - datatype front (), gives the data at the next node.

 - datatype back (), gives the data at the last node.

+- void delete_at ( const int& pos ), removes the node in position from list.

+#### Map Methods

+- void erase (), frees all the memoru using by it.

+- void print (), prints queue by front to back.

+- void push ( const string& key, const datatype& arg ), add a new node with 'arg' to queue.

+- void remove ( const string& key ), remove the node with key.